 - The formation of an internal Diversity and Inclusion Task Force group comprised of staff members and volunteers working collaboratively to make and champion change.

 - Successfully obtaining a grant of £10,000 from the AIM (Association of Independent Museums) as part of their Tackling Inequality programme.
 We will use the funds to support our permanent gallery updates.
+We are grateful for the support from AIM who provided funding as part of their AIM Hallmarks Grants scheme.

 - Curated a special exhibition Dress to Redress: Exploring Native American Material Culture.
 The exhibition featured artwork from contemporary Anishinaabe artist Celeste Pedri-Spade whose wearable artworks invited visitors to consider issues of Colonisation and decolonisation and the impact they have had on Indigenous and settler communities.
 The exhibition was accompanied by an artist’s residency and series of public programmes and was part of a funding partnership with the University of Hull Treatied Spaces project.